awayisblue/redux-shape/README.md

 }
 ```
 you can change text by `store.dispatch({type:'text.changeText',text:'some text'})`, and clear text by `store.dispatch({type:'text.clearText'})`(changeText and clearText reducers are defined in `leaf`).

+### nested state support
-Assume that you have defined a nested state (note:nested state is not recommend in a redux app) shape as:
+Assume that you have defined a nested state (note:nested state is not recommended in a redux app) shape as:
 ```
 let nestedShape = {
 	a:{